deanapeterson/essential-angular-models/README.md

 ### Assumptions
 	Been using Angularjs for awhile
+	Use of Promises will be extensive, Working knowledge of promises is essential for building web applications period.

 ### Cross-Module Data Access
 	Factory with object with single data property
+	Taking advantage of JavaScripts passing references

 ### State Model